ScholarPeer: A Context-Aware Multi-Agent Framework for Automated Peer Review: Experiment Details

 \subsection{Models and Compute}

-All experiments involving \ours~ were conducted using the Google Cloud Vertex AI platform. \begin{itemize} \item \textbf{Backbone Model:} We utilized \texttt{Gemini 3.0 Pro} as the core reasoning engine for all agents in the primary ScholarPeer configuration. \item \textbf{Temperature:} We set the temperature to \texttt{0.7} for all generation tasks to balance creativity with adherence to instructions. \item \textbf{Compute Infrastructure:} Experiments were orchestrated on standard CPU instances for agentic frameworks, with all heavy lifting offloaded to the Vertex AI Model-as-a-Service (MaaS) endpoints.
-We used 8X NVIDIA A100 80GB GPUs for fine-tuned models (CycleReviewer and DeepReview). \end{itemize}
+All experiments involving \ours~ were conducted using the Google Cloud Vertex AI platform. \begin{itemize} \item \textbf{Backbone Model:} We utilized \texttt{Gemini 3.1 Pro} as the core reasoning engine for all agents in the primary ScholarPeer configuration. \item \textbf{Temperature:} We set the temperature to \texttt{0.7} for all generation tasks to balance creativity with adherence to instructions. \item \textbf{Compute Infrastructure:} Experiments were orchestrated on standard CPU instances for agentic frameworks, with all heavy lifting offloaded to the Vertex AI Model-as-a-Service (MaaS) endpoints.
+We used 8X NVIDIA A100 80GB GPUs for fine-tuned models (CycleReviewer and DeepReview). \item \textbf{Search Tools:} For Gemini Models, we utilized the native \texttt{google\_search} tool provided by the Vertex AI Gemini API.
+This allows the model to perform multi-step reasoning and retrieve up-to-date information from the open web.
+For Claude Models, we employed the \texttt{web\_search\_20250305} tool to ensure a fair comparison with a similarly capable search-enabled environment. \end{itemize}